GoogleChrome/web.dev/src/site/content/en/blog/vitals-tools/index.md

 1. Manually reload the page.
 1. Wait for the page to load and then stop recording.

-For more information, see [What's new in DevTools](https://developers.google.com/web/updates/2020/05/devtools#cls).
+For more information, see [What's New In DevTools (Chrome 84)](https://developers.google.com/web/updates/2020/05/devtools#cls).

 ### Search Console